Skip to content

 • search dispatch works

-• add/download flow reaches eMuleBB
+• add/download flow reaches the eMuleBB client

 • upload and queue data remain meaningful when consumed